firejoust/mineflayer-movement/README.md

 bot.movement.heuristic.register(type, label?)

 /*
-  Returns a previous instance of a heuristic by its label, allowing access to its setters.
+  Returns a previous instance of a heuristic, allowing access to its setters.

   Arguments:
   label (String) The registered heuristic's label